-NOTICE to our customers: Due to our current very high volume of work, our production schedule on new projects is into late spring of 2019 at this time.
+NOTICE to our customers: Due to our current very high volume of work, our production schedule on new projects is into late autumn of 2019 at this time.
 We will still estimate projects at the present time, however, please allow 1 to 2 weeks for us to complete your estimate.
 We cannot accept "rush" jobs or estimates.
 Thank you for your patience!

 Weston Millwork Company has been in business since 1988, producing custom window sash for the historic restoration market.
 We do not reproduce any modern era sash or millwork (for example, sash for insulatiing (IG) units.